 The general approach of SARS-CoV-2 detection in wastewater used at all network laboratories is virus concentration, followed by nucleic acid extraction and molecular detection.
 At the identified wastewater treatment facilities grab or passive samples of influent are collected and transported at <5°C to the testing facility.
 Table 1 summarises the sample collection, processing and detection methodology used by laboratories involved in the surveillance project.
 The levels of SARS-CoV-2 in wastewater are reported in copies/mL of wastewater.
-These values are log-transformed before constructing the graphs.
+However, in the present report the cycle threshold (Ct) value was used to represent levels of SARS-CoV-2 at sites covered by the NICD.